LWFlouisa/DormDSL/CODE_OF_CONDUCT.md

   and learning from the experience
 * Focusing on what is best not just for us as individuals, but for the overall community
+* Clear communication that leaves no ambiguity whom your talking to.

 Examples of unacceptable behavior include: